oussamachaib/quick_flame/README.md

 # quick_flame
- A collection of simple codes to quickly calculate some physical parameters pertaining to flames
+ A collection of simple codes to quickly calculate some chemical parameters pertaining to flames

  Theoretical developments & equations can be found on Combustion TeX file.